crossplane/crossplane/docs/gitlab/gitlab-aws.md

 At this point, all GitLab managed resources should be ready to consume and this completes the Crossplane resource provisioning phase.

-### GKE Cluster
+### EKS Cluster
 Following the below steps will prepare the EKS Cluster for GitLab installation.

-- First, get the GKE Cluster's name by examining the Kubernetes Resource Claim
+- First, get the EKS Cluster's name by examining the Kubernetes Resource Claim
 ```bash
 kubectl get -f cluster/examples/gitlab/aws/resource-claims/kubernetes.yaml
 ```